Junior School FAQs

 We are incredibly proud of our comprehensive arts programme.
 We have specialist teachers for Music, Drama and Art that provides enriching experiences for our students and leads to every student achieving their potential.

 In Music, we have created a rich and varied curriculum that employs a very practical approach incorporating the key elements of performing, composing and listening.

 Specialist teaching and facilities enhance the children’s experience of Drama in the Junior School along with regular visits from international theatre companies, theatre practitioners and opportunities for all children to perform in both intimate and large scale performances.
 These opportunities are further enhanced by an extensive co-curricular programme including participation in ISTA (International Schools Theatre Association) Festivals and the Trinity Guildhall Arts Awards.

 Art and Design is an essential part of our broad, balanced and differentiated curriculum.
 It is the formation and expression of ideas through a wide range of media and materials and has a significant role to play in children’s personal growth.

 Students use technology to inquire, communicate and safely take risks.
-We have a 1:1 iPad programme in Years 5 and 6 to prepare the children for Senior School.
+We have a one-to-one iPad programme across the school.
 When students move on from Tanglin, they are confident users of current technology in a range of contexts, understanding the benefits, limitations and risks associated with its use.